CANE SUGAR FREE

-Add 1 to 3 tablespoons of Acai to your favourite juice, smoothie or cereal once or twice a day.
+Add 1 to 3 teaspoons of Rainbow Superfood Blend to your favourite juice, smoothie or Buckinis cereal once or twice a day.

 Our Acai Powder is wildharvested from Acai palms growing in the coastal estuaries of the Tumaco region in Colombia, where they get mineralised by the Pacific Ocean.
 This along with the fact that the Acai pulp is NOT pasteurised before it is freeze dried results in an ORAC score of 182,146 uM trolox / 100g.
 This is nearly twice as much as Acai sourced from the Brazilian Amazon making it an extremely high source of antioxidants.

 Traditionally, native medicine practioners and herbalists have recommended Camu Camu for: